frypatch/The-Price-of-Remembering/book/CHAPTER_06.md

 “Secrets it keeps?”
 I asked, curious.

-“Secrets it *tells*,” she said, the words spreading like ripples in a still pond.
+“Secrets it tells,” she said, the words spreading like ripples in a still pond.

 Before I could ask more, Auri sprang to her feet, the cloak swirling around her like a storm caught in a teacup.
 “Play for me!” she said, twirling once, her arms spread wide.